We follow the NSPA’s Code of Ethics for High School Journalists, which includes seven key points:

 The above list and more information can be found here.

 Student journalists on Verde will publish only legally protected speech, following the legal definitions of libel, obscenity and invasion of privacy.
 Consistent with California Education Code section 48907, the staff also will refrain from publishing material (including submissions from the community) which so incite students as to create a clear and present danger of the commission of unlawful acts on school premises or the violation of lawful school regulations, or the substantial disruption of the orderly operation of the school.
+When faced with potential legal questions, staff will contact the Student Press Law Center for advice concerning media law.

 Responsibility for content